 This last musical number is brought to you by Colonism’s Finest Hour

-It is shocking how much we aren’t taught in school.
-And I suppose it’s understandable that if you’re in the business of black exploitation it is only natural to not shout from the rooftops just how much you have stolen, robbed, and methodically taken from the blood, sweat, and tears of the untold African slaves brought to this country for one purpose to make American great for the first time.
+It is shocking how much we were not taught in school.
+If you’re in the business of Black exploitation it is only natural to not shout from the rooftops just how much you have stolen, robbed, and methodically taken from the blood, sweat, and tears of the untold African slaves brought to this country for one purpose to make American great for the first time.

 Pops: Here’s a story that won’t get us all killed!
 We built this country for free!